lantunes/CraTENet/README.md

 information is provided for the sake of full reproducibility, should one wish to derive the training data from the original database._

-Alternatively, previously deduplicated trace files can be downloaded...  #TODO
+Alternatively, previously deduplicated trace files can be downloaded...  <!-- TODO -->

 ```
 $ python bin/fetch_data.py seebeck_comp_traces